jostylr/pieceful-programming/src/scriptedwriting.md

     Each block is created by a separator `--- ` where the space after the three dashes is critical for indicating a separation.
 That is, `---` will be considered just a part of the current code context.
+To have a heading like object but without it being a heading use `---\ ` This is the only escape that is done.
+More slashses in that configuration get reduced by one.

     After the dashes
     can go a name.
 It can be of the form `prefix::name1/lv2/lv3:minor.ext`